vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 **Request Headers**

-> In general, the implementation of custom request headers should be rare with the exception of versioning.
+> In general, the implementation of custom request headers should be rare with the exception of things such as versioning.

 **Response Headers**